keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 parameters is vitally demanded.
 A wide spectrum of interconnect simulators have been developed with different focus and purpose until today.
-However, existing simulators mostly focused on static interconnects and little research have been done to simulate dynamic and application-aware interconnects.
+However, existing simulators mostly focused on static interconnects and little research has been done to simulate dynamic and application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->
 This paper describes the design and implementation of PFAnalyzer, a toolset